-HR&S seeks funding or other solutions to provide our RISE Centre coaches and auditors access to computers, cell phones, internet, electricity and office items.
+HR&S shall provide our Local Branches and our RISE Members with access to computers, cell phones, internet, electricity, furnitures and office items

 Communication is key, but is serioulsy weakened by poor internet connections.

 HR&S seeks funding or other solutions to be able to provide.